List of Major League Baseball managers: Baltimore Orioles

 The Baltimore Orioles franchise was established in 1901 in Milwaukee, Wisconsin as the Brewers (not to be confused with the National League team), with Hugh Duffy as its inaugural manager.
 The following season, the team moved to St. Louis, Missouri, adopted the St. Louis Browns name, and changed managers to Jimmy McAleer.
 For the 1954 season, the Browns moved to Baltimore, Maryland, where they became the Orioles, named after Maryland's state bird, and named Jimmie Dykes their new manager.
 In total, the franchise will have employed 43 managers since its inception upon the hiring of its new manager.
 Earl Weaver leads Orioles managers in regular-season wins (1,480) and losses (1,060), playoff wins (28) and losses (18), and American League pennants (4).
 Weaver was the second of three managers to lead the Orioles to a World Series championship, preceded by Hank Bauer and followed by Joe Altobelli.
 Luman Harris is the franchise leader in winning percentage among managers who have led the team for more than one full season.
 Members of the National Baseball Hall of Fame and Museum to manage the club include Duffy, Weaver, Bobby Wallace, Branch Rickey, George Sisler, Rogers Hornsby, Jim Bottomley, and Frank Robinson, though Weaver is the only one to have been inducted to the Hall for his accomplishments as a manager.
 Juan Samuel was the Orioles' interim manager, having replaced Dave Trembley, but was replaced by Buck Showalter as the club's 42nd manager in August 2010.
 Showalter was fired on October 3, 2018.
 On December 14, 2018, the Baltimore Orioles named Brandon Hyde their 43rd manager.
+Hyde was fired on May 17, 2025, he was replaced by 3rd base coach Tony Mansolino for the rest of the 2025 season.
+On October 26, 2025, Craig Albernaz was hired as the team's manager.